 CUBE is a graphical application.
-Refer to the Graphical User Interface documentation for a list of methods to launch graphical applications on Anselm.
+Refer to the Graphical User Interface documentation for a list of methods to launch graphical applications clusters.

 Analyzing large data sets can consume large amount of CPU and RAM.
 Do not perform large analysis on login nodes.

 scalasca -examine before opening them with CUBE, not all performance data will be available.

 References 1.
 Download link